-Most detox facilities and treatment centers offer to test for the hepatitis C virus and for HIV for their patients, especially those who engaged in intravenous drug use during their active addiction.
-In my experience, each rehabilitation facility I entered tested me for both of these illnesses upon intake.
-Although I was always relieved to receive negative results, I was also, quite frankly surprised each time.
+Most detox facilities and treatment centers offer testing for the hepatitis C virus and for HIV for their patients— especially those who engaged in intravenous drug use during active addiction.
+In my own experience, each rehab facility I entered tested me for both of these illnesses upon intake.
+Although I was always relieved to receive negative results, I was also quite frankly surprised each time.

 Symptoms of a Hepatitis C Virus Infection

 Using drugs intravenously puts individuals at risk for a host of medical complications, including hepatitis C. While there are often few or no symptoms of the illness, some can appear.
 Someone using IV drugs or who is recently sober would benefit from a hepatitis C screening.
 This is especially true if they experience any of the following symptoms:

 - Jaundice (a condition in which the eyes and skin turn a yellowish color)

 - Abdominal pain

 - Loss of appetite

 Even with no symptoms, any individual who engages in IV drug use is at risk for contracting the hepatitis C virus and other blood-borne illnesses.
 Be sure to request regular testing to catch any issues right away.